 How You Can Prepare Before and Plan After Your Treatment

-Avoid taking supplements With blood thinning effects.
-Some supplements that have blood thinning effects include fish oil, garlic, ginger, ginkgo biloba, ginseng, green tea, and vitamin E, which may increase the likelihood of bruising especially if you’re taking blood-thinning medications such as Coumadin (warfarin) or non-steroidal anti-inflammatory drugs (NSAIDs).
+Prior to your treatment avoid taking supplements with blood thinning effects.
+Some of these include fish oil, garlic, ginger, ginkgo biloba, ginseng, green tea, and vitamin E, which may increase the likelihood of bruising especially if you’re taking blood-thinning medications such as non-steroidal anti-inflammatory drugs (NSAIDs).
 There such supplements should be discontinued seven days prior to your appointment.

-• Don’t Drink Alcohol 24 Hours Prior to your treatment.
+• Don’t drink alcohol 24 hours prior to your treatment.
 Alcohol has anti-platelet effects and increases your chances of bruising.

-• Discontinue exercise for 24 to 48 Hours after treatment.
+• Discontinue exercise for 24 to 48 hours after treatment.
 Physical activity increases your heart rate, blood pressure and blood flow.
 Minimal blood flow allows damaged capillaries to repair faster.

 • If the lips were treated do not put pressure on them with a straw, water bottle nozzle, etc. for one week.